minecraftforum/rules-archive/rules/servers/rules.markdown

   Hub servers are servers that offer multiple "servers" by connecting to one IP.
 These servers can only have 1 topic for the entire server.
   Some servers may have multiple topics only if the worlds are also reachable without connecting to the hub and are advertised as such.
+* __Bumping__

+  Bumping is not tolerated.
+Any user or topic found to be excessively bumping or promoting it will be removed.
+Bumping includes, but is not limited to:
+  - Posts which do not contribute or add to the topic
+  - Posts which provide or encourage daily posting for in-game rewards
+  - Posting about general Minecraft or other topics which are not directly related to the server
+  - General chatter
+  - Ban reports or appeals.
+Such posts must be done outside of the topic

+  Posts which are allowed include:
+  - Posting updates about a server; those posts must include what was updated and must be limited to once every few days
+  - Posting an application for entry into the server; any other applications must be done outside of the topic
+  - Discussing server related topics such as events, suggestions, and support

 ### Looking For